DtxdF/AppJail.docs/docs/source-tree.md

 [00:18:33] [ info  ] [jtest] Done.
 ```

 As you can see, AppJail not only build and install the world but also build and install the kernel.
-AppJail knows this depending on whether you successfully install the kernel when executing `appjail fetch src`.
-You can avoid running the `buildkernel` and `installkernel` target by using the `-K` parameter in `appjail update jail`.
+AppJail knows this depending on whether you successfully install the kernel when executing `appjail-fetch(1)` `src`.
+You can avoid running the `buildkernel` and `installkernel` target by using the `-K` parameter in `appjail-update(1)` `jail`.

 AppJail needs to know some details when running the required targets, such as `TARGET`, `TARGET_ARCH` (if any), `KERNCONF`, and the source tree.
 AppJail knows these using dummy files of the release directory of that jail.

-As you can see, there are some missing targets that are not executed compared to when we run `appjail fetch src`, this is because you first need to run `etcupdate -B` and `delete-old` and `delete-old-libs` targets for yourself when you consider necessary.
+As you can see, there are some missing targets that are not executed compared to when we run `appjail-fetch(1)` `src`, this is because you first need to run `etcupdate -B` and `delete-old` and `delete-old-libs` targets for yourself when you consider necessary.

 ```console
 # appjail etcupdate jail jtest -B